Robert H. Wyman

-Rear Admiral Robert Harris Wyman (12 July 1822 – 2 December 1882) was an officer in the U.S. Navy.
+Robert Harris Wyman (12 July 1822 – 2 December 1882) was a rear admiral in the U.S. Navy.

 Early career

 Robert Harris Wyman was born at Portsmouth, New Hampshire.
 He was appointed midshipman on 11 March 1837 and served initially in the razee Independence on the Brazil station.
 After sea duty in the sloops-of-war Fairfield and John Adams—the latter commanded by his father—he was appointed passed midshipman in 1843.

 Service in the Mexican–American War

 Over the next three years, Wyman served in South American waters in the schooner Onkahye, the brig Perry, and the frigate Brandywine before participating in the Mexican–American War in Commodore Conner's Home Squadron—first in the steamer Princeton and later in the brig Porpoise and the sloop Albany.
 During that time, he took part in the expeditions against Tampico during November 1846 and Veracruz in March 1847.

 Passed Midshipman, Wyman spent a tour of duty ashore at the Naval Observatory, Washington, D.C., before reporting to the receiving ship Franklin at Boston, Massachusetts, and subsequently being promoted to lieutenant on 16 July 1850.
 Over the next decade, he served at sea; and the outbreak of the Civil War in April 1861 found him in command of Richmond on the Mediterranean Station.